2025 Road Trip - Fall Creek Falls State Park, Day 2

 This blog will mostly fall into the Mile Marks – Feeding Our Wanderlust category, as entries will be organized by the places we stay in our home on wheels.
 However, I’ll also be sharing stories about the amazing people we meet, the beautiful places we explore, and, of course, the delicious food we find, cook, and enjoy.
 I hope you come along for the ride.

-Holden's post completely captured the essence the fun we have had, but we have been so impressed with Tennessee in general, and with Fall Creek Falls State Park especially, that I have to say a little more about our stay here.
+Holden's post completely captured the fun we have had, but we have been so impressed with Tennessee in general, and with Fall Creek Falls State Park especially, that I have to say a little more about our stay here.

-Tucked into the heart of the Tennessee mountains, the park was everything we hoped for and more.
+Set right inside the heart of the Tennessee mountains, the park was everything we hoped for and more.

-We also visited the park’s Nature Center, which was full of fascinating history about the area—how it formed, who first settled here, and how it became the treasured place it is today.
+We also visited the park’s Nature Center, which was full of history about the area—how it formed, who first settled here, and how it became the treasured place it is today.

 If you love hiking, peaceful forests, and the sound of rushing water, Fall Creek Falls State Park absolutely belongs on your list.
 With scenic trails that lead to breathtaking waterfalls—some towering, some tucked away—and plenty of opportunities to wade, swim, or just sit and soak it all in, this park is a nature-lover’s dream.